Day One Project: Strengthening the Economy, Health, & Climate Security through Resilient Agriculture and Food Systems

 Steward-ownership: A short guidebook to legal frameworks

 The Purpose Foundation believes that redefining corporate ownership and retooling the motivations that underlie decision-making in business is an essential step on the road to building an economy that supports people and the planet.
 The current normative legal forms for corporate ownership have made it difficult for businesses and the leaders within them to deliver on their long-term purpose and economic success, maintain their relationships with stakeholders, and operate within the planetary boundaries (2020).

 Land Policy Towards a More Equitable Farming Future

-A 2020 Report released by the New Young Farmers Coalition.
+A 2020 Report released by the National Young Farmers Coalition.
 Land, policy, and power are closely intertwined.
 As millions of acres of U.S. farmland are changing hands, public policy holds the responsibility and the promise to facilitate land justice for the next generation of growers.
 Read our new report and explore this website to understand the issue, see policy solutions, and take action.